 Otherwise known as a "push through," a reverse print is when you flip a t-shirt inside out, and print on the inside of the shirt.
 Some of the ink shows through on the other side, and it results in a natural texture determined by the qualities of the fabric.
-It's a good method to achieve texture without the use of bitmap textures in Photoshop or Illustrator.

 You can achieve different looks, depending on the color and thickness of your t-shirt fabric, the color and type of ink, and also how much squeegee pressure is applied.